Why Is My Lip Swollen? Types, Signs, Diagnosis, and Remedies

 It's this internal process that causes tissues to enlarge and swell.
 Depending on the cause, the swelling can be temporary or prolonged.

-Swelling that occurs in the lips may be due to direct contact with the thing responsible for causing swelling or swelling as part of the body's greater reaction to an irritant or illness.
+Swelling in the lips may be due to direct contact with the thing responsible for causing swelling or swelling as part of the body's greater reaction to an irritant or illness.

 What Causes Swollen Lips?